Database queries and constraints via lifting problems: Elementary theory of categorical databases

 \end{example}

 In the Introduction (Section \ref{sec:intro}), we discussed database instances in terms of mappings $\pi$, each from a data bundle $I$ to a base space $S$.
-We were referring to exactly the above relational fibration picture.
+We were referring to exactly the discrete opfibration picture in Figure \ref{fig:Grothendieck}.

-We have been calling the map $\pi_\delta\taking\int(\delta)\to S$ a ``relational fibration", but there is a more common category-theoretic term which, to the author, seemed overly technical for the context of this paper.
-Namely, a functor $\pi_\delta\taking\int(\delta)\to\mcC$ obtained by applying the Grothendieck construction to a set-valued functor $\delta\taking\mcC\to\Set$ is usually called a {\em discrete opfibration} (see \cite{BW}).
-We use the term relational fibration as a more database friendly synonym for the term discrete opfibration.

-In Section \ref{sec:discrete ops} we will give a definition of relational fibrations in terms of lifting constraints (Definition \ref{def:dofib}).
-First, however, we attempt to understand a relational fibration $\pi\taking I\to S$ by considering its various fibers and their relationships.
+In Section \ref{sec:discrete ops} we will give a definition of discrete opfibrations in terms of lifting constraints (Definition \ref{def:dofib}).
+First, however, we attempt to understand a discrete opfibration $\pi\taking I\to S$ by considering its various fibers and their relationships.
 More precisely, given an object $s\in\Ob(S)$, we consider the fiber $\pi^\m1(s)$, and given a morphism $f\taking s\to s'$ in $S$ we consider how the fibers $\pi^\m1(s)$ and $\pi^\m1(s')$ relate.

-If $\pi\taking I\to S$ were not assumed to be a relational fibration but instead just a general functor, then all we would know about these various fibers would be that they are categories.
-But the first distinctive feature of a relational fibration (or discrete opfibration) is that the fiber $\pi^\m1(s)$ is a {\em discrete category}, i.e. a set, for each object $s\in S$; that is, there are no morphisms between different objects in a chosen fiber (see Proposition \ref{prop:relational fibrations are discrete}).
+If $\pi\taking I\to S$ were not assumed to be a discrete opfibration but instead just a general functor, then all we would know about these various fibers would be that they are categories.
+But the first distinctive feature of a discrete opfibration is that the fiber $\pi^\m1(s)$ is a {\em discrete category}, i.e. a set, for each object $s\in S$; that is, there are no morphisms between different objects in a chosen fiber (see Proposition \ref{prop:discrete opfibrations are discrete}).
 The pre-image $\pi^\m1(f)$ of $f\taking s\to s'$ is a set of morphisms from objects in $\pi^\m1(s)$ to objects in $\pi^\m1(s')$.
-When $\pi$ is a relational fibration, there exists a unique morphism in $\pi^\m1(f)$ emanating from each object in $\pi^\m1(s)$, so the subcategory $\pi^\m1(f)\ss I$ can be cast as a single function $\pi^\m1(f)\taking\pi^\m1(s)\to\pi^\m1(s')$.
+When $\pi$ is a discrete opfibration, there exists a unique morphism in $\pi^\m1(f)$ emanating from each object in $\pi^\m1(s)$, so the subcategory $\pi^\m1(f)\ss I$ can be cast as a single function $\pi^\m1(f)\taking\pi^\m1(s)\to\pi^\m1(s')$.